Daechathon/EGR400-Geovisualization/README.md

    $ conda install -c conda-forge folium
 ```
 > NOTE: For Windows users it is suggested that you use Anaconda
-> NOTE: For non-Windows you easily install a python package manager like pip through Homebrew or use the apt-get command if you are using Linux
+> NOTE: For non-Windows you can easily install a python package manager, like pip, through Homebrew or use the apt-get command if you are using Linux

 ### Coding
 A step by step series of examples that tell you how to get a Geovisualization program running